jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

     date: [Sep.
 2020 - Jun.
 2022],
     location: [New York, NY],
     description: list(
-      [Implemented OpenMP parallelized stochastic compression methods for quantum chemistry in the open source C++ package FRI-CC.], [Contributed features, bug fixes, and documentation as one of the primary maintainers for the open source Python/C package PySCF.], [Worked closely with the core team of PySCF developers improve the CMake build system and PyPI distribution after the release of PySCF v2.0.0.], [Organized workshops to help members of the Flatiron community better utilize high performance computing resources as part of the Sciware working group.], ),
+      [Implemented OpenMP parallelized stochastic compression methods for quantum chemistry in the open source C++ package FRI-CC which improved the asymptotic scaling of high-accuracy coupled-cluster methods], [Contributed features, bug fixes, and documentation as one of the primary maintainers for the open source electronic structure package, PySCF.], [Worked closely with the core team of PySCF developers improve the CMake build system and PyPI distribution after the release of PySCF v2.0.0.], [Organized workshops to help members of the Flatiron community better utilize high performance computing resources as part of the Sciware working group.], ),